 C.A.C.
 34 is the local association of musicians and artists in our village, who put on theatre performances, and music venues throughout the year in our village, keeping the arts alive and employed year round!

 So far we have managed a few practices.
 I figure even if I fail miserably, it is something that I need to try.
 Something I need to express.
 I can’t explain it, but that 12-year-old little girl had a dream, and it was never fulfilled.
-The dream never left my thoughts or desires, it just took me 30 years to get around to it; after all a dream is a wish your heart make.
+The dream never left my thoughts or desires, it just took me 30 years to get around to it; after all a dream is a wish your heart makes.
 It just took along time for the wish to come back to me.

 UPDATE December 5th evening went very well.
 Not without mistakes, with practice I feel I wish to continue.
 Perhaps I will not become famous, but it is very enjoyable and I really love the way I feel on stage.
 Thanks Alain!